Version 1.4, October 2014

 Agency organisation structure

-13.31 Agencies already publish organisational information in various locations, including the agency website, the agency annual report, and at www.directory.gov.au.
-Agencies may achieve compliance by linking to where the organisational information is already published.
+13.55 Agencies already publish organisational information in various locations, including the agency website, the agency annual report, and on directory.gov.au.
+Agencies may achieve compliance with their IPS obligations by linking to another webpage where the organisational information is already published.

 Level of detail required

-13.36 Although not expressly required by s 8(2)(b), it is good practice to provide the name and contact details for each manager of a business unit.
-If this is not appropriate (for example, because of the risk of harassment, email spam or due to regular changes of staff), the agency should list the position title and provide contact details.
+13.60 Although not expressly required by s 8(2)(b), it is good practice to provide the name and position title for each manager of a business unit.

 Organisational change